Flood Elevation Protection

 What is an Elevation Certificate?

-FEMA has developed a standardized Elevation Certificate form that is used to gather elevation data for accurately assessing flood risks to structures located in Flood Hazard Zones.
+FEMA has developed a standardized Elevation Certificate form that is used to gather elevation data to accurately assess flood risks to structures located in Flood Hazard Zones.
 An Elevation Certificate must be prepared and certified by a Pennsylvania licensed Land Surveyor.
 An Elevation Certificate contains:

 Accurate determination of Flood Zone and Base Flood Elevation (BFE)